StormWindStudios/LinuxNotes/README.md

 lxd /bin/false
 ```

 Maybe we are just interested in this information for user accounts.
 User accounts IDs start at 1000 are are recorded in field 3 of `/etc/passwd`.
-Add the statement `if ($3 > 999)` will only show records with UIDs greater than 999.
+Adding the statement `if ($3 > 999)` will only show records with UIDs greater than 999.

 ```
 shane@ubuuuntu:~$ awk 'FS=":" {if ($3 > 999) print $1,$7}' /etc/passwd